DON’T PUT A STUMBLING BLOCK

 6 “But whoever shall cause one of these little ones who believe in me to stumble, it would be better for him if a great millstone were hung about his neck, and he were drowned in the depths of the sea.

-Of course, every believer is commanded by the Lord to watch and pray, lest he falls into temptation.
+However, every believer is commanded by the Lord Jesus to watch and pray lest he falls into temptation.

 41 “Watch and pray, lest you enter into temptation.
 The spirit indeed is willing, but the flesh is weak.”(NKJV).